 By Jim Neumann.
 Jim is customer support specialist at DEVONtechnologies and works from home in Michigan, USA, or any other place he likes.

-Your alarm clock didn't go off, your hot shower was lukewarm, traffic was backed up, you spilled coffee when that red coupe cut in front of you, and the boss was eyeing his watch as you limped in to your cubicle.
+Your alarm clock didn’t go off, your hot shower was lukewarm, traffic was backed up, you spilled coffee when that red coupe cut in front of you, and the boss was eyeing his watch as you limped in to your cubicle.
 This is a typical morning for a commuter.
-But there's an alternative.
-According to current research, in 2014 almost 2.9 million people in the US alone telecommuted for For Profit employers.
+But there’s an alternative.
+According to current research, in 2020 almost 54% of US workers telecommuted at least once a month.
 I am one of them.
 So what is telecommuting really like? (more)

 We like the Internet and especially its openness.
 The latter, however, means also that everything that travels through it can be intercepted, stored, and analyzed.
 And we don’t like to be watched.
 We clearly support an open Internet free of mass surveillance. (more)

-Since the very first telephone companies popup: true and there is an ongoing struggle between advocates (and adversaries) of open vs. closed systems.
+Since the very first telephone companies and there is an ongoing struggle between advocates (and adversaries) of open vs. closed systems.
 Today is the time of the closed systems.